raisedadead/ama/README.md

 Thanks a lot for getting in touch with me!
 This is my [AMA](https://en.wikipedia.org/wiki/Reddit#IAmA_and_AMA).

-I get a lot of questions by email.
+I get a lot of questions by email, twitter DMs and chat.
 This way anyone can read the answer!
 Anything means _anything_.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.

 | [Ask a question ](https://github.com/raisedadead/ama/discussions/new) 🤔 | [Read questions ](https://github.com/raisedadead/ama/discussions) 🤓 |
 | :------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------------------------------------------------------------------------- |